TheSharks/WildBeast/.github/CONTRIBUTING.md

 ### Translations

 All user-facing text, meaning text that gets send to Discord and is displayed to end-users, needs to be included in the i18n framework.
-The `i18n` object is globally accessible thoughout the project, so don't require it seperately.
+The `i18n` object is globally accessible throughout the project, so don't require it separately.
 The framework utilises ICU syntax for translations, a primer for this syntax can be found [here](https://formatjs.io/docs/core-concepts/icu-syntax).

 ```js